Whether a ball rolls from a table or Spiderman falls from a house makes no difference from a physical point of view.

 As a physicist, you don’t need me to derive the formula for a thread pendulum.
 Such things are to be found better in relevant technical literature.

-And for non-physicists I recommend the books by Metin Tolan or „Physik der Superhelden“ by James Kakalios.
+And for non-physicists I recommend the books by Metin Tolan or „The Physics of Superheroes“ by James Kakalios.
 They do without mathematics (as best they can).
-(If you as such have already bought this book, I’m sorry – perhaps give it as a gift to some teacher in your circle of acquaintances).

 This book wants to focus on concrete teaching examples.
 In my imagination you are a teacher of an intermediate or advanced level class and are looking for practical ideas to convey physical topics in a vivid way.
 All the following examples are therefore didactically reduced.
 It is not about calculating the world, but about linking school physics with film sequences and approaching them.